morpheuslord/BrutePin/README.md

 # Why is it asking me to get the account's cookie (ROBLOSECURITY) and CSRF token?

 This is because it would require both of those in order to get the bad boy going.
-CSRF token is used for anti-XSS.
+CSRF token is used for preventing anyone to perform CSRF attack on a victim.
+CSRF is an attack where someone sends a request the web application trusts to the victim, then the victim accepts the request, and someone gets the info.

 # How do I find the account's cookie (ROBLOSECURITY) and CSRF token?